houssame-dev/houssame.dev/README.md

-# My Frontend Developer Portfolio
+# My Full Stack Developer Portfolio

-Welcome to my frontend developer portfolio!
-This repository showcases my skills and projects as a frontend developer, all built using React.
+Welcome to my full stack developer portfolio!
+This repository showcases my skills and projects as a full stack developer, all built using React.
 Here, you can explore my work, learn about my background, and get in touch with me.

 ## Table of Contents